Tuesday, 10 April 2018

 Cheere Busts, Codrington Library, All Souls College, Oxford University.

-Sculpture at The Codrington Library,
+Sculpture at The Former Codrington Library, All Souls College.
+Oxford University.

 Part 1.

-The Set of 24 Life Size Plaster Busts of Former Fellows
+The Set of 24 Life Size Plaster Busts of Former Fellows of 1750.

-by John Cheere.
+John Cheere.

 Commissioned by William Blackstone in 1749.